Skip to main content

 kubectl -n spirl-system logs $(kubectl -n spirl-system get pods -o name | grep "spirl-agent" | head -n 1)

-For successful deployment you should see the following log message:
+When a deployment is receiving and processing bundle updates successfully, you should see the following log message:

 The trustDomain key will contain the name of your trust domain.